Skip to main content

-When to Use
+When to use

-• Recipients are comfortable checking their email to access documents
+• Recipients check email to access documents.

-• Security requirements allow email-based authentication
+• Your security requirements allow email-based authentication.

 // POST https://api.signatureapi.com/v1/envelopes